Ocean gyre: South Pacific Gyre

+The South Pacific Gyre, like its northern counterpart, is one of the largest ecosystems on Earth with an area that accounts for around 10% of the global ocean surface area.
+Within this massive area is Point Nemo, the location on Earth that is farthest away from all continental landmass (2,688 km away from the closest land).
+The remoteness of this gyre complicates sampling, causing this gyre to be historically under sampled in oceanographic datasets.
+At its northern boundary, the South Equatorial Current flows west towards southeast Asia and Australia.
+There, it turns south as it flows in the East Australian Current, a western boundary current.
+The Antarctic Circumpolar Current again returns the water to the east.
+The flow turns north along the western coast of South America in the Humboldt Current, the eastern boundary current.
+The South Pacific Gyre has an elevated concentration of plastic waste near the center, termed the South Pacific garbage patch.
+Unlike the North Pacific garbage patch which was first described in 1988, the South Pacific garbage patch was discovered much more recently in 2016 (a testament to its remoteness).

 Subpolar gyres

 Subpolar gyres form at high latitudes (around 60°).
-Circulation of surface wind and ocean water is counterclockwise in the Northern Hemisphere, around a low-pressure area, such as the persistent Aleutian Low and the Icelandic Low.
-Surface currents generally move outward from the center of the system.
-This drives the Ekman transport, which creates an upwelling of nutrient-rich water from the lower depths.
+Circulation of surface wind and ocean water is cyclonic, counterclockwise in the northern hemisphere and clockwise in the southern hemisphere, around a low-pressure area, such as the persistent Aleutian Low and the Icelandic Low.
+The wind stress curl in this region drives the Ekman suction, which creates an upwelling of nutrient-rich water from the lower depths.
 Subpolar circulation in the southern hemisphere is dominated by the Antarctic Circumpolar Current, due to the lack of large landmasses breaking up the Southern Ocean.
 There are minor gyres in the Weddell Sea and the Ross Sea, the Weddell Gyre and Ross Gyre, which circulate in a clockwise direction.

-Biological desert

-Gyres are sometimes described as "ocean deserts" or more precisely "biological deserts", a concept that uses the concept of desert in the sense of an environment lacking life and not necessarily water.
-Other places that are called oceanic deserts are hypoxic or anoxic waters such as dead zones.